Associate Dean of Global Engagement and Director of the World Food Center

-Kaylee D’Amico manages the World Food Center's programmatic efforts, including strategic initiatives, interdisciplinary projects, and special events.
-She works closely with stakeholders at UC Davis and externally to develop collaborations that support the World Food Center's mission.
+Kaylee D’Amico manages the World Food Center's programming and partnerships, including strategic initiatives, interdisciplinary projects, and conferences and events.
+She works closely with stakeholders at UC Davis and beyond to develop collaborations that support the World Food Center's mission.
 Previously, she served as Operations Manager of Our Generation Speaks, an international entrepreneurship program held in partnership with Brandeis University and MassChallenge.
-She has also worked with several NGOs in the fields of city planning, economic development, and health care as a development and program strategist.
-Originally from Boston, MA, Kaylee holds a B.Sc. in public administration from Emerson College.
+She has also worked with several NGOs in the fields of economic development and city planning as a community engagement and development strategist.
+Originally from Boston, Massachusetts, Kaylee holds a B.Sc. in public administration from Emerson College.